 Zwembad de Krommerijn

-It’s a 50-metre long pool, which has a roof which can be left open during the summer months.
+It’s a 50-metre long pool, which has a roof that can be left open during the summer months.
 The best part is that they have a website in English, so you can understand everything about how their schedules change according to the season, the different activities they offer, and their prices.

 Zwembad De Kwakel

-You should also know that they have something called a mermaid swimming lesson where your Disney obsessed kid can even learn how to swim like Aerial or Poseidon!
+You should also know that they have something called a mermaid swimming lesson where your Disney obsessed kid can learn how to swim like Aerial or Poseidon!
 Pretty cool, right?